Friday, November 22, 2024

 Where Your Credits Come From

-Courses taken at a community college or technical school may not transfer to a four-year university unless the schools have a partnering transfer credit agreement (an arrangement in which a four-year college automatically accepts course credit from a two-year school).
+Courses taken at a community college or technical school may not transfer to a four-year university. 🚫 It’s essential to check if your two-year school has a partnering agreement with your dream college (an arrangement in which a four-year college automatically accepts course credit from a two-year school).
+If not, you should check with your new school’s academic advisor or registrar to make sure they will accept your courses. 🔍

 How Old Your Credits Are